 What do we do?

-We have become the largest producer of new contemporary public artwork in Aotearoa New Zealand.
+Over the past 28 years, SCAPE has become the most prolific producer of new contemporary public artwork in Aotearoa New Zealand.
 These artworks provide a unique point of difference for the city.
 Ambitious and high impact, they enhance the urban centre and raise the profile of public art in Ōtautahi Christchurch.

 Our vision is for people to be excited, engaged and stimulated by contemporary public art and for Ōtautahi Christchurch to be a city with a world-class collection of public art that is widely known and visited.